What is I4C?

 Impact

 There is a significant gap in the outcome of cancer treatment between high and low-income countries.
 One potential impact of I4C’s collaborative efforts is the identification of factors that could lead to low-cost, effective treatments decreasing this gap.
-I4C supports international cooperation and has the potential to inform prevention strategies that could save lives and reduce long-term healthcare costs.
+I4C supports international cooperation and has the potential to inform prevention and treatment strategies that could save lives and reduce long-term healthcare costs.

 The Consortium and collaboration